 Imagine for a moment you feel like making pico de gallo to serve with your dinner this evening.
 You step out into your backyard and walk over to your garden.
-You pick some tomatoes and some onions and head back into the house to wash them up.
-As you’re chopping, you realize you forgot you need to get cilantro to make it authentic.
-It’s a defining taste in the dish.
-You could always send your significant other back to the grocery store for one single bunch of cilantro – you know how much they love when you send them on a last-minute grocery run.
-But luckily, you planted plenty of it in your garden.
-And nothing beats the taste of food that’s fresh out of the garden.
+You pick some tomatoes and some onions, and you head back into the house to wash them up.

-With recent changes in many of our situations all around the world lately, people are turning to alternative ways of going about their everyday lives.
-With leaving the house to go shopping at the grocery store losing its appeal, growing food at home is becoming more enticing.
-Let’s take a look at some easy-to-grow vegetables you can plant should you decide to start your own at-home garden.
+As more people are finding the act of leaving the house to go grocery shopping less appealing, home-growing food is becoming more enticing.
+Let’s take a close look at some of the easiest vegetables to grow so you can start your own at-home garden.

 Most greens are shallow-rooted, so they don’t need to be planted in deep soil to produce a crop.
+Container gardens, raised beds and even shallow pots that you keep indoors will work fine.
 From the time seeds are planted, you should plan to begin harvesting about 2 months after planting.
-It’s best to sow seeds indoors about 4-6 weeks before the last frost and to transfer the plants outdoors only after the last frost has passed.
+It’s best to sow seeds indoors about 4 – 6 weeks before the last frost and to transfer the plants outdoors only after the last frost has passed.

-Luckily, leafy greens and lettuces are relatively low maintenance.
+Leafy greens and lettuces are relatively low maintenance, making them ideal for beginners.
 As long as you keep the rabbits out of the garden and water your plants often, you should have plenty of fresh greens for all of your summer salad recipes.

 Root vegetables are rich in dietary fiber, antioxidants and essential nutrients they absorb from the soil.
 It’s best not to overcrowd root seeds and to ensure each plant has ample space in loose soil to dig their roots far into the ground.
 Most root vegetables are resilient and prefer to mature in cooler weather.
-For this reason, carrots, radishes and turnips should be planted in spring just after the last suspected frost.
-With plenty of direct sunlight and water, most of your root vegetables should be ready for harvesting in about a month after planting.
+Plant carrots, radishes and turnips in spring just after the last expected frost.
+Choose a spot with plenty of direct sunlight and water your root veggies regularly.
+Most of your root vegetables should be ready for harvesting in about a month after planting.

 There are three main types of bush beans: